near/docs/docs/contribution/contribution-overview.md

 ## Next steps

-If you like contributing to NEAR and would like to get formally involved with contrinuous contributions, the contributor program might be the right place for you.
+If you like contributing to NEAR and would like to get formally involved with continuous contributions, the contributor program might be the right place for you.

 Don't worry if you did not find anything that sparks your interest.
 You can always contribute in your own way.
 We would love to see what you come up with.
 Alternatively, you can message us on [Discord](http://near.chat/) to receive further inspiration.